sharpmachine/slingstonemedia.com/wp-content/plugins/mailchimp-widget/readme.txt

 3. The widget displays in your sidebar.

 == Changelog ==
+= 0.8.12 =
+* Bugfix to account for multiple failed submissions.
+Also cleans up the mailchimp-widget.js file.
+Thank you to verify for pointing out the problem and its solution.

+= 0.8.11 =
+* Added Russian translation.
+Thank you to Игорь Клипач for contributing!

 = 0.8.10 =
 * Reintegrated translation, which wasn't getting called before.